-I love cooking with all shellfish, but especially mussels, particularly during the holidays.
-They might seem like a slightly intimidating ingredient, but mussels are surprisingly easy to prepare and are delicious in a variety of recipes like my Mussels Marinara with Linguine, Italian Seafood Salad, and this Mussels in Garlic Butter Sauce dish.
+I love cooking shellfish, but mussels are my favorite, especially during the holidays.
+They might seem a little intimidating at first, but they're surprisingly easy to prepare and are delicious in a variety of recipes like my Mussels Marinara with Linguine, Italian Seafood Salad, and this garlic butter mussels recipe.

 Jump to: